 Feature Image Above by Megan Asche

-The menu typically consists of good food like cricket chili, mealworm tacos and various pastries sweetened with honey, an insect byproduct.
-Those attending also can sample comb honey, wax and all.
+The menu typically consists of food like cricket chili, mealworm tacos and various pastries sweetened with honey, an insect byproduct.
+Those attending can also sample comb honey and wax.

-In Japan, traditional foods incorporated different insects, such as bees and cicadas.
-In Thailand, certain insects are ground up and used as seasoning.
+In Japan, traditional foods incorporate different insects, such as bees and cicadas.
+In Thailand, certain insects are ground up and used as seasonings.
 The Chinese have used scorpions, certain spiders and many ants in traditional medicine.
-And Africans seeking another protein source turned to termites, grasshoppers or caterpillars.
+Africans seeking another protein source turned to termites, grasshoppers and caterpillars.

 Zack had occasion to try termites during a visit to Africa: “They actually weren’t that bad,” he said.

 The WSU insect lunch also has bug-free chili and tacos for students and others not inclined to push their luck – or their gullets.